fjstinar/general_notes/Nigel Meeting Notes.md

 #### 10/08/24
 RETTL
 	- slope of regression as scaling factor
-	- $274.07 $1.85 per person
+	- $274.07 $1.78 per person. $20 for other participants
-		- for underconfident 100 people for two variations. $1500 for underconfident participants
+		- for underconfident 100 people for two variations. $2000 for underconfident participants
 	- get some browser plugin updates

 #### 10/04/24